cknd/stackprinter/README.md

 It outputs plain text normally, which is good for log files.
 There's also a color mode for some reason 🌈, with a few different color schemes for light and dark backgrounds.
 (The colors [track different variables](https://medium.com/@brianwill/making-semantic-highlighting-useful-9aeac92411df) instead of the language syntax.)

-I occasionally use this locally instead of a real debugger, but mostly it helps me sleep when my code runs somewhere where the only debug tool is a log file (though it's not a fully-grown [error monitoring system](https://sentry.io/welcome/)).

 <img src="https://raw.githubusercontent.com/cknd/stackprinter/master/notebook.png" width="500">

 # Usage